panzerdp/dmitripavlutin.com/posts/172-typescript-function-type/index.md

 ## 4. TypeScript function interface

-Another interesting way to write a function type is using a TypeScript function interface.
-It's also named function call signature (too scientific for me).
+Another interesting way of writing a function type is to use a TypeScript function interface.
+It's also called function call signature (too scientific for me).

-The function interface looks similar to an object interface with a method.
+The function interface looks a lot like to an object interface with a method.
 But the function interface *doesn't have the method name written*:

 ```typescript
 interface SumInterface {